Kentucky History

 Kentucky Life features our state’s great diversity with stories of its people, places and ideas.
 Since 1995, Kentucky Life’s focus has been to help Kentuckians celebrate unique and regional people and cultures and to present stories that capture the history and heritage of Kentucky.

-Check the schedule to see where we’ll go next and where we’ve been.
+Check the schedule to see where we’ve been and where we’ll go next.

 Lexington: 250 Years